schneidertho/data-hub-blogging/README.md

 # data-hub-blogging
-SAP Data Hub blog posts
+This repository contains supplementary materials for my (private) blog posts about SAP Data Hub